zeebe-io/zeebe-chaos/chaos-days/blog/2022-08-31-Message-Correlation-after-Network-Partition/index.md

 	/home/zell/goPath/src/github.com/zeebe-io/zeebe-chaos/go-chaos/main.go:8 +0x17
 ```

 And got a similar exception.
 Taking a look at Operate we can see that process instances are created.
-It is likely that the await timed out, since the message hasn't been correlated but the returned error is a bit unclear.
+It is likely that the await timed out since the message hasn't been correlated but the returned error is a bit unclear.
 Interesting is that on partition two the message is also not correlated.

 ![operate](operate.png)